Bernard J. Berry: Biography

 Berry achieved a level of notoriety for having banned both rock and roll music as well as an "obscene" film from Jersey City during his tenure.
-Berry banned the film The Moon Is Blue from being shown for being "indecent and obscene" and refused to allow Bill Haley and the Comets to play a concert at municipally-owned Roosevelt Stadium.
-The latter act is believed to have inspired Haley to write the first protest song in rock and roll, "Teenager's Mother," which included the lyrics "Are you right?
+In 1953, then–Public Safety Director Berry banned the film The Moon Is Blue from being shown for being "indecent and obscene".
+In 1956, Mayor Berry refused to allow Bill Haley and the Comets to play a concert at municipally owned Roosevelt Stadium.
+The latter act is believed to have inspired Haley to release what some have called the first protest song in rock and roll, "Teenager's Mother," which included the lyrics "Are you right?
 Did you forget too soon?
 How much you liked to do the Charleston?"

 In 1956, after the 1954 closing of the US immigration station, Berry commandeered a US Coast Guard cutter and led a contingent of New Jersey officials on an expedition to claim Ellis Island.
+This publicity stunt laid the groundwork for New Jersey's claim to ownership of the island, culminating in the 1998 New Jersey v.
+New York Supreme Court decision identifying 83% of the island as New Jersey land.
+Berry's vision of an immigration museum, as opposed to New York's plan for homeless shelters, ultimately won out with the National Park Service.